maimous/Party-Planner/README.md

 * Use the Events page in the Properties window to add a new TextChanged event handler to the cakeWriting TextBox.
 * The *DisplayBirthdayPartyCost* method updates the dinner party cost on the form by accessing the Cost property every time it updates the form.
 Also displays the *tooLongLabel* if the *CakeWriting* message string is too long.

+&nbsp;
+## 12 Add the *Party* base class.
+* Create the *Party* base class which contains the common elements of the two existing classes.
+* Edit the virtual version of the Cost property to contain the common elements for both cases.
+Include the extra fee if there are more than 12 people in the party.